OpenBB-finance/OpenBB/website/content/platform/data_models/EtfHoldingsPerformance.md

 ---
-title: Get the ETF holdings performance
+title: "Etf Holdings Performance"
-description: OpenBB Platform Data Model
+description: "Get the recent price performance of each ticker held in the ETF"
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->